gvsafronov/flux/TLS.md

 All socket operations now go through a connection abstraction layer that hides I/O and read/write event handling from the caller.

-Note that unlike Redis, KeyDB fully supports multithreading of TLS connections.
+Note that unlike Redis, fluidb fully supports multithreading of TLS connections.

 To-Do List
 ----------

-- [ ] keydb-benchmark support.
+- [ ] fluidb-benchmark support.
 The current implementation is a mix of using hiredis for parsing and basic networking (establishing connections), but directly manipulating sockets for most actions.
 This will need to be cleaned up for proper TLS support.
 The best approach is probably to migrate to hiredis async mode.
-- [ ] keydb-cli `--slave` and `--rdb` support.
+- [ ] fluidb-cli `--slave` and `--rdb` support.

 Multi-port
 ----------

-Consider the implications of allowing TLS to be configured on a separate port, making KeyDB listening on multiple ports:
+Consider the implications of allowing TLS to be configured on a separate port, making fluidb listening on multiple ports:

 1. Startup banner port notification
 2. Proctitle